garedean/project_manager/README.markdown

 NEW FEATURES

 - (!)
-Add a rake task that outputs all projects and their todo items to the command line.
+Add a rake task that outputs all projects and their todo items to the command line. - COMPLETED

 For example: